 These chocolate peanut butter acorns are the cousin of everyone’s favorite buckeyes.
-A smooth peanut butter ball topped with a chocolate cap and a walnut stem.
+These acorns are made with a smooth peanut butter ball, a chocolate cap, and a walnut stem.
+(Easy as can be and cute too!)

 I had couple of recipe fails that day, so it made me happy that something worked out.
 These would be cute for kids for Thanksgiving dessert.
-Or adults too, because who doesn’t like chocolate peanut butter.
+Or adults too, because who doesn’t like chocolate and peanut butter?

 - 12 oz peanut butter